brandonmailhiot/SynthJS/README.md

 melody.play()
 ~~~

-_Note: Up to six audio contexts (voices) can be active on the window object.
-Each instance of Codebeat creates a new context._
+_Note:_ Up to six audio contexts (voices) can be active on the window object.
+Each instance of Codebeat creates a new context.

-# Introduction
-Codebeat provides a simple language for music composition and audio synthesis.

 ## Note duration
 A note's duration is the amount of time it is played relative to the tempo, known as a subdivision.
 Common subdivisions are abbreviated as follows:

+* z = zero (useful for slides where the end note is not held)
 * ts = thirty-second
 * s = sixteenth
 * s. = dotted-sixteenth